-A residential VPN is a virtual private network that routes a user’s internet activity through residential IP addresses, different from the user’s actual IP location, actually assigned by internet service providers (ISP) in a specific area.
+A residential VPN is a virtual private network that routes your internet activity through residential IP addresses, just like the one assigned by your own internet service providers (ISP).

-Residential VPNs are regarded as the most safe VPN types due to their high anonymity and emphasis on dedicated and verified IP addresses per user, unlike VPN services depending on larger data centers.
+Residential VPNs are regarded as the safest type of VPN due to their high anonymity and emphasis on organic IP addresses, unlike VPN services depending on larger data centers.

 What is a Residential IP Address?

-As mentioned above, what is a residential IP address?
-A residential IP is a singular IP address assigned to internet users by their respective internet service providers - unique and verified to that specific user’s ‘home’ and location.
+As mentioned above, a residential IP is a singular IP address assigned to internet users by their respective internet service providers - unique and verified to that specific user’s ‘home’ and location.
 You can find your IP address with a quick “what’s my IP search” online.

 Residential IP addresses have precise details and information about the user, usually compiled from the user’s previous internet activity by their internet service provider (another reason to use a VPN).
-Details provided by residential IP addresses ensure better credibility and cloaking than other generic VPNs to websites that limit access to their content depending on geographical restrictions.
+Details provided by residential IP addresses ensure better credibility and cloaking than other generic VPNs.

-In comparison, a data center-based VPN will give a data center IP connected to a cloud service provider, not backed by a local/regional ISP.
-Therefore, connecting to and trying to access geo-blocked content using a data center IP address is more complex due to the lower trustworthiness and guarantee in terms of locality.
+In comparison, a datacenter-based VPN will give a data center IP connected to a cloud service provider, not backed by a local/regional ISP.
+Therefore, appearing as a legitimate, organic user is more difficult and lowers the trustworthiness from the sites you visit, potentially resulting in blocks.